sirjust/fsa-hub/sanity-cms/README.md

 After you & your mentor believe you are ready, you will set out to build a full-stack application purely for yourself - to demonstrate your emerging competence in the field.
 It can be entrepreneurial or activist in nature, but above all it must be useful.

 After completion, you may search for a job or freelance.
 You will have finished your apprenticeship, & continue your journey.

+JSApprentice Sanity API

+Importing Data into Sanity is easy
+Download the CLI
+Sanity dataset import

+Documents should follow the structure of your data model, most importantly the requirement of a type attribute

+Localization tools in Sanity are pretty powerful, will be good for internationalization

+Spanish is the first really big market I can see taking off.

+Your hosted studio service url will be https://<my-studio>.sanity.studio/

+Check out the vision plug in to be able to run queries directly from the studio

+Blog Posts

+Resources

+Tools

+‘Latest Trends’ page

+Figure out a HN.premii style of text fetching.
+Take a look at their source code.

+Have a card system for each ‘technology’ with a ‘picture’, and then the frame below it as a ‘GitHub Icon’ which opens a new tab with that information, etc.

+‘Testing’ section

+‘Hosting’ section